 - California motorcycle license requirements.
 You need a Class M1 license to operate a motorcycle in California.
 You must pass a knowledge test and a skills test to get this license.
 If you are younger than 21, you must also take the state’s Basic Rider Course.
 If you are older than 21, the state may waive the skills test if you have completed a motorcycle training course.

-- Registration: It does not matter if you buy a motorcycle new or used, you must register it with the Department of Motor Vehicles.
-If you have registered your motorcycle in another state, you must register it again in California when you move here.
+- Motorcycle registration.
+It does not matter if you buy a motorcycle new or used, you must register it with the California Department of Motor Vehicles (DMV).
+Have you registered your motorcycle in another state?
+You must register it again in California when you move here.

-- Helmets: California law requires you to wear a helmet while operating a motorcycle on any roadway in the state.
+- Helmet.
+California motorcycle helmet law requires you to wear a helmet while operating a motorcycle on any roadway in the state.
 The helmet must bear a DOT sticker saying it meets federal safety standards.
 This law applies to passengers as well.

-- Hardware: Motorcycles must be equipped with a muffler and mirrors.
+- Hardware.
+Motorcycles must have a muffler and mirrors.
 If you are carrying a passenger, the motorcycle must have a passenger footrest.

-- Headlights: Motorcycles built in 1978 or later must operate their headlights even during daylight hours.
+- Headlights.
+Motorcycles built in 1978 or later must operate headlights even during daylight hours.

-- Insurance: Motorcyclists are required to carry liability insurance.
+- Insurance.
+Motorcyclists must carry liability insurance.
 Failure to do so can result in a one-year license suspension.